 Taking the time to clean and organize your CRM is invaluable for ensuring you have up-to-date information and a clear roadmap for the prospects you have.

-Ensure you delete contacts who have unsubscribed, bounced, or faded into the distance and segment cold leads to archive their records to ensure they’re excluded from future contact so your reps don’t waste their time on cold leads unlikely to convert.
+Ensure you delete contacts who have unsubscribed, bounced, or faded into the distance and segment cold leads to archiving their records to ensure they’re excluded from future contact so your reps don’t waste their time on cold leads unlikely to convert.

 8. Present a Clear Value Proposition